-- "BLS" means black liquor solids, dry weight. - "Continuous Monitoring" means instrumental sampling of a gas stream on a continuous basis, excluding periods of calibration. - "Daily arithmetic average" means the average concentration over the twenty-four hour period in a calendar day, as determined by continuous monitoring equipment or reference method testing.
-Any equivalent period must be approved first by EPA.
-Determinations based on EPA reference methods using the DEQ Source Sampling Manual consist of three (3) separate consecutive runs having a minimum sampling time of sixty (60) minutes each and a maximum sampling time of eight (8) hours each.
+- (a) "BLS" means black liquor solids, dry weight. - (b) "Continuous Monitoring" means instrumental sampling of a gas stream on a continuous basis, excluding periods of calibration. - (c) "Daily arithmetic average" means the average concentration over the 24-hour period in a day, as determined by continuous monitoring equipment or reference method testing.
+Determinations based on EPA reference methods using the DEQ Source Sampling Manual consist of three (3) separate consecutive runs having a minimum sampling time of 60 minutes each and a maximum sampling time of eight (8) hours each.
 The three values for concentration (ppm or grains/dscf) are averaged and expressed as the daily arithmetic average which is used to determine compliance with process weight limitations, grain loading or volumetric concentration limitations and to determine daily emission rate.
+"Day" in this definition is the same as the definition of "day" in title 12. - "Dry standard cubic meter" means the amount of gas that would occupy a volume of one (1) cubic meter, if the gas were free of uncombined water, at a temperature of 20° C (68° F) and a pressure of 760 mm of mercury (29.92 inches of mercury).
+The corresponding English unit is dry standard cubic foot. - (e) "Kraft mill" or "mill" means any industrial operation which uses for a cooking liquor an alkaline sulfide solution containing sodium hydroxide and sodium sulfide in its pulping process. - (f) "Lime kiln" means any production device in which calcium carbonate is thermally converted to calcium oxide. - (g) "Non-condensables" means gases and vapors, contaminated with TRS compounds, from the digestion and multiple-effect evaporation processes of a mill. - (h) "Operations" includes plant, mill or facility. - "Other sources" as used in section 33-070 means sources of TRS emissions in a kraft mill other than recovery furnaces, lime kilns, smelt dissolving tanks, sewers, drains, categorically insignificant activities and wastewater treatment facilities, including but not limited to: - (A) Vents from knotters, brown stock washing systems, evaporators, blow tanks, blow heat accumulators, black liquor storage tanks, black liquor oxidation system, pre-steaming vessels, tall oil recovery operation; and - (B) Any vent which is shown to contribute to an identified nuisance condition. - (j) "Production" as used in section 33-070 means the daily amount of air-dried unbleached pulp, or equivalent, produced during the 24-hour period each calendar day, or LRAPA-approved equivalent period, and expressed in air-dried metric tons (admt) per day.
+The corresponding English unit is air-dried tons (adt) per day.

-- "Dry standard cubic meter" means the amount of gas that would occupy a volume of one cubic meter, if the gas were free of uncombined water, at a temperature of 20° C. (68° F.) and a pressure of 760 mm of mercury (29.92 inches of mercury).
-The corresponding English unit is dry standard cubic foot. - "Kraft mill" or "mill" means any industrial operation which uses for a cooking liquor an alkaline sulfide solution containing sodium hydroxide and sodium sulfide in its pulping process. - "Lime kiln" means any production device in which calcium carbonate is thermally converted to calcium oxide. - "Non-condensables" means gases and vapors, contaminated with TRS compounds, from the digestion and multiple-effect evaporation processes of a mill. - "Operations" includes plant, mill or facility. - "Other sources" as used in 33-070 means sources of TRS emissions in a kraft mill other than recovery furnaces, lime kilns smelt dissolving tanks, sewers, drains, and wastewater treatment facilities, including but not limited to: - A. Vents from knotters, brown stock washing systems, evaporators, blow tanks, blow heat accumulators, black liquor storage tanks, black liquor oxidation system, pre-steaming vessels, tall oil recovery operation; and - B. Any vent which is shown to contribute to an identified nuisance condition. - "Production" as used in 33-070 means the daily amount of air-dried unbleached pulp, or equivalent, produced during the 24-hour period each calendar day, or LRAPA-approved equivalent period, and expressed in air-dried metric tons (admt) per day.
-The corresponding English unit is air-dried tons (adt) per day. - "Recovery furnace" means the combustion device in which dissolved wood solids are incinerated and pulping chemicals recovered from the molten smelt.
-For 33-070, this term includes the direct contact evaporator, if present. - "Recovery system" means the process by which all or part of the cooking chemicals may be recovered, and cooking liquor regenerated from spent cooking liquor, including evaporation, combustion, dissolving, fortification, and storage facilities associated with the recovery cycle. - "Smelt dissolving tank vent" means the vent serving the vessel used to dissolve the molten smelt produced by the recovery furnace.
+- (k) "Recovery furnace" means the combustion device in which dissolved wood solids are incinerated and pulping chemicals recovered from the molten smelt.
+For section 33-070, this term includes the direct contact evaporator, if present. - (1) "Recovery system" means the process by which all or part of the cooking chemicals may be recovered, and cooking liquor regenerated from spent cooking liquor, including evaporation, combustion, dissolving, fortification, and storage facilities associated with the recovery cycle. - (m) "Smelt dissolving tank vent" means the vent serving the vessel used to dissolve the molten smelt produced by the recovery furnace.